-During the fourth quarter of 2022, for the Company, there were no occurrences where daily trading loss excluding fees, commissions, reserves, net interest income and intraday trading exceeded the calculated regulatory VaR of the overall portfolio of covered positions.
-For the one-year period ending at the end of the fourth quarter of 2022, there was one occurrence where daily trading loss excluding fees, commissions, reserves, net interest income and intraday trading exceeded the calculated regulatory VaR of the overall portfolio of covered positions, resulting in a regulatory backtest multiplier of 3 (the minimum backtest multiplier).
-For further information on market risk governance, see "Risk Management" in our 2022 Annual Report.
+During the fourth quarter of 2023, for the Company, there were no occurrences where daily trading loss excluding fees, commissions, reserves, net interest income and intraday trading exceeded the calculated regulatory VaR of the overall portfolio of covered positions.
+For the one-year period ending at the end of the fourth quarter of 2023, there were no occurrences where daily trading loss excluding fees, commissions, reserves, net interest income and intraday trading exceeded the calculated regulatory VaR of the overall portfolio of covered positions, resulting in a regulatory backtest multiplier of 3 (the minimum backtest multiplier).
+For further information on market risk governance, see "Risk Management" in our 2023 Annual Report.